Size: 155.956 x 66.294 mm

 The numeral 5 in the lower right corner on the back of the bill was enlarged for the redesigned $5 bill and printed in high-contrast purple ink to help those with visual impairments distinguish the denomination.

-The redesigned United States five dollar bill features microprinting on the front of the bill in three areas: the words FIVE DOLLARS can be found repeated inside the left and right borders of the bill; the words E PLURIBUS UNUM appear at the top of the shield within the Great Seal; and the word USA is repeated in between the columns of the shield.
-On the back of the bill the words USA FIVE appear along one edge of the large purple 5 low-vision feature.
+The redesigned United States five dollar bill features microprinting on the front of the banknote in three areas: the words FIVE DOLLARS can be found repeated inside the left and right borders of the bill; the words E PLURIBUS UNUM appear at the top of the shield within the Great Seal; and the word USA is repeated in between the columns of the shield.
+On the back of the note the words USA FIVE appear along one edge of the large purple 5 low-vision feature.
 Because they are so small, microprinted words are hard to replicate.

 Federal Reserve Indicators